gowerc/pschecker/README.md

 ## Usage

-The project is provided as public Docker image hosted on GitHub, you can pull this and use it yourself (making sure to edit the Twilio environment variables for your account) as follows:
+The project is provided as public Docker image hosted on GitHub, you can pull this and use it yourself (making sure to edit the Twilio environment variables for your account) by running the following:

 ```
 docker pull ghcr.io/gowerc/pschecker:latest